modernjuliaworkflows/modernjuliaworkflows.github.io/writing/index.md

 Check out [JuliaEditorSupport](https://github.com/JuliaEditorSupport) to see if your favorite IDE has a Julia plugin.
 The available functionalities should be roughly similar to those of VSCode, at least for the basic aspects like running code.

+You may also want to download the [JuliaMono](https://juliamono.netlify.app/) font for esthetically pleasant unicode handling.
 }

 ## Running code